 I thought the NHS paid for all of my care.
 Why am I being asked to pay care fees?

-People are shocked to find out that the NHS does not automatically cover care home fees, or care at home fees, even when they have a serious medical condition such as dementia or Parkinson’s, or after a stroke.
+Many people are shocked to find out that the NHS does not automatically cover care home fees, or care at home fees, even when they have a serious medical condition such as Dementia or Parkinson’s, or after a stroke.
 The NHS only has a legal duty to fully fund care costs if the individual has a primary healthcare need.
-It can be difficult to persuade the NHS that you or your relative has a primary healthcare need and should qualify for CHC funding.
+It can be difficult to persuade the NHS that you or your relative has a primary healthcare need and should qualify for Continuing Healthcare Funding (also known as CHC Funding).

 What is CHC funding?

 If the primary need for care is a health need the full cost of care should be paid by the NHS.
-The funding is called continuing healthcare funding – known as CHC funding.
-NHS CHC funding is not means tested and it can cover up to 100% of care costs.
+The funding is called Continuing Healthcare Funding also known as CHC funding.
+NHS CHC funding is not means-tested and it can cover up to 100% of care costs.

 How do NHS England assess a primary healthcare need?